|

 the Shinnecock Native Americans

-their attempt to open up a much-needed gas station and convenience store that
+challenged in their attempt to open up a much-needed gas station and

 Peace and love,